-- If the school meal programs are using local produce, try to coordinate the taste test to be on the same day or the day before the local food item is featured on the menu.
+- If the school meal program is using local produce, try to coordinate the taste test to be on the same day or the day before the local food item is featured on the menu.
 Have the students evaluate the taste test sample by indicating how much they liked it on a survey or poster boards with stickers.

 - What are we missing?
 As you conduct taste tests, share your tips and stories with us!